Cosmology with Persistent Homology: a Fisher Forecast: Introduction

 \section{Introduction}

-One of the ongoing challenges in modern precision cosmology is to identify and characterize statistical summaries to extract the maximum amount of information from late-time observables.
-This task is complicated by the non-linearity of gravitational evolution, which takes initial fluctuations that are close to Gaussian to highly non-Gaussian structures.
-Therefore, optimal summary statistics are not known a priori.
+One of the ongoing challenges in modern precision cosmology is identifying and characterizing statistical summaries to extract the maximum amount of information from late-time observables.
+This task is complicated by the non-linearity of gravitational evolution, which takes initial fluctuations close to Gaussian to highly non-Gaussian structures.
+Therefore, optimal summary statistics are context-specific.
 Nevertheless, up to theoretical errors, methods of computing low-order correlation functions at large scales from perturbation theory techniques do provide access to some information.
 This approach has proven successful, particularly in the last few years, through the systematic analysis of BOSS data using predictions of the redshift space galaxy power spectrum and bispectrum up to one-loop order \cite{DAmico:2019fhj,Ivanov:2019pdj,Ivanov:2019hqk,Colas:2019ret,Zhang:2021yna,Cabass:2022wjy,DAmico:2022gki,Cabass:2022ymb,DAmico:2022osl,Ivanov:2023qzb}.
 These studies demonstrated the constraining power of galaxy surveys, providing competitive constraints as compared to those from the power spectrum of temperature anisotropies of the Cosmic Microwave Background (CMB) \cite{Aghanim:2018eyx,Akrami:2018odb,Planck:2019kim}.
 On the other hand, these statistics do not exhaust the information regarding our universe's initial conditions and dynamics.
 Moreover, statistics defined in Fourier space obscure consequences of position space locality, so that local perturbations to the data can have large effects.
-Most dramatically, some local effects (e.g., galaxy bias) cannot be distinguished from non-local physics (e.g., primordial non-Gaussianity) with these statistics \cite{Baumann:2021ykm,Cabass:2023nyo}.
+Most dramatically, some local effects (e.g., galaxy bias) cannot be distinguished from non-local physics (e.g., primordial non-Gaussianity) with these statistics (see \cite{Biagetti:2019bnp} for a review and references therein, and \cite{Baumann:2021ykm,Cabass:2023nyo} for a recent take on the topic).